How to Get a Commercial Driver’s License in Texas – Step-by-Step Guide

 According to the FMCSA, you must get a Commercial Learner’s Permit (CLP) and pass the tests to earn your CDL.

-Step 4: Complete a CDL Training Program
+Step 4: Enroll in a CDL Training Program

-Step 5: Practice Driving with Your CLP
+Step 5: Practice Driving With Your CLP

 Use your learner’s permit to practice driving under the supervision of a licensed CDL holder.
 This helps you gain confidence in handling commercial vehicles safely.